 Just like any product containing chemicals, oven cleaners should be handled with caution.
 Fumes may be toxic, but they are mostly caustic.
 In order for them to cause damage, they have to be in direct contact with your skin.
-Once you wipe the detergent with warm water and sponge, it’s gone along with the any harmful effect it may have.
+Once you wipe the detergent with warm water and a sponge, it’s gone along with any harmful effect it may have.

 Completely rinse off the oven cleaner from every corner and part of your stove.
 This way you’ll avoid any potential food poisoning or fumes when you turn on the oven.

 If you think that there’s oven cleaner residue left on your stove, you can easily remove it.
 All you have to do is:

 - Use a wet cloth or a sponge and wipe as much of the oven cleaner residue as possible.